-King, Queen, Cavalier and Page became King, Queen, Knight and Page, and then the Knight and Page merged, and became the Jacks, making the 52 regular cards used in play today.
+The court cards generally represent people, or archetypes (personas) in a reading.
+King, Queen, Cavalier, and Page became King, Queen, Knight, and Page, and then the Knight and Page merged, and became the Jacks, making the 52 regular cards used in play today.
 These court cards are also divided by their elemental suits.
 The Joker is the only remnant of the Major Arcana, and was once the 0 numbered Fool card.
 The Major Arcana has only survived in Tarot decks, and originally and traditionally contains 22 cards, numbered 0-21.

 Today we have thousands of decks printed, including some of the oldest ones, like the Marseille deck from the end of the 15th century, and a deck created by Antoine Court de Gebelin who used also Egyptian symbols on his cards.
 He was a French archeologist from the late 1700’s who believed the cards originated from there.
 For further historical reading, see your local library.

 Each deck has its own flavor for each card, and some do not conform strictly with the 72 card system.
 Names of cards have changed, art forms have evolved, artists have channeled additional and unique meanings for the cars in some decks.
 It seems that the suits, some of the most basic symbols, and numerology are the only elements that my cards share.
-However, additional cards and new names for traditional cards just adds spice to my readings, and allows for more messages and choices for those for whom I read.
+However, additional cards and new names for traditional cards just add spice to readings and allows for more messages and choices for those being read.
 When a deck uses astrological symbols or runes, it is a bonus for those of us who know astrology or runes.

 Much of how I read is based on a lifetime of study, however, I only got really good at reading when I learned to “channel”.
 In my case, this means listening to my inner voices and dropping my ego in order to “hear”, “sense”, and “see” what the cards mean in specific placements.
 Sometimes a particular symbol will jump out in importance.
 Also, looking at the “big picture” is critical, i.e., the number of Trump cards, or an abundance of a certain element or a repeated number in a spread.